usnews/brightspot-cms/contextual-rendering.md

 ## Overview

 Often an object will be used in multiple places throughout a website, with different rules around how it is displayed for each location.
 Brightspot provides the ability to render an object differently, based on context.
-This is available for Brightspot 2.2.
+This is available for Brightspot 2.2 onward.

 ## Rendering Paths